ossd-s23/project-evaluation/mindsdb.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+This project is very friendly for beginners.
+From the website, you can tell that making their project open source is one of their important values.
+It strongly encourages people to contribute and there even are issues dedicated only for first-timers.

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ yes

-__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ yes

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ yes

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ yes

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Knowing well about machine learning is important to understand how it works.

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ The project is written entirely in Python and works with SQL so knowing about those two is necessary.